Hold onto that hard-earned money so you can enjoy more of what life offers.

 Our busy lives distract us from many things, including what we are paying for services such as insurance, mobile phones, house cleaning, and the Internet.
 You may not even know if those service providers recently raised rates.

-Not shopping around for the best deals at least once a year can mean lost money.
+Not shopping around for the best deals at least once a year can mean losing money.
 Although it may take time to do the research by calling around and using online rate comparison engines, the savings make the effort worth it.

 Published by Debt.com, LLC